svaldivia/InstagramCloneApp/README.md

-# InstagramCloneApp
-Instagram Clone iOS App using Swift and Parse
+# Instagram Clone App

-*Work in progress
+Instagram Clone app based on the Udemy iOS 9 Development course with some additional improvements.

+##My Improvements
+ - Included cocoa pods
+ - Improved navigation using tab and navigation controllers
+ - Added camera image upload
+ - Added log out functionality

+##To Do
+ - Create custom view for camera